dncoyote/interview-guides/Notes/CoreJava.md

 A "reference type" refers to the data type that represents references to objects rather than the objects themselves.
 This is in contrast to "primitive types," which directly store the values they represent.

+## **Call by Value**
+- In call by value, a copy of the actual parameter's value is passed to the method or function.
+- The method works with this copy, and any modifications made to the parameter inside the method do not affect the original value outside the method.
+- Java always uses call by value for passing arguments to methods.

+## **Call by Reference**
+- In call by reference, a reference to the actual parameter (memory address or pointer) is passed to the method or function.
+- Any modifications made to the parameter inside the method will affect the original value outside the method.
+- Some programming languages, such as C and C++, support call by reference.

 ## **Literals**

 - literal is a representation of a fixed value that is expressed in the source code of a program